 Mission success.
-Falcon 9 has achieved 100% success on its flights to date, including routine flights to the International Space Station and most recently the successful December 2013 launch of the SES-8 satellite to geosynchronous transfer orbit.
+Falcon 9 has achieved 100% success on its flights to date, including routine flights to the International Space Station and most recently the successful April 2014 launch of the Dragon spacecraft to the International Space Station.

 Why "Falcon"?
 Falcon 9 is named for the Millennium Falcon in the "Star Wars" movies.
 The number 9 refers to the nine Merlin engines that power Falcon 9's first stage; one Merlin vacuum engine powers the second stage.